Michael B. Stoff, Director

-On May 17, 2008, at the Plan II Honors Commencement Convocation, President Bill Powers announced the appointment of Professor Stoff as the director of Plan II Honors through 2012.
-Michael Stoff served as the director ad interim from September 2006 until May 2008.
+On May 17, 2008, at the Plan II Honors Commencement Convocation, President Bill Powers announced the appointment of Professor Stoff as the Director of Plan II Honors Program.
+Michael Stoff served as the Director ad interim from September 2006 until May 2008.
 Dr. Stoff is a University Distinguished Teaching Professor and Associate Professor in the Department of History.
 He received his doctorate from Yale University and serves as co-editor of the Oxford New Narratives in American History.
 Since 1998, Dr. Stoff has been involved with the Normandy Scholars program in which students study the Second World War in class and in Europe.

 His publications include Oil, War, and American Security: The Search for a National Policy on Foreign Oil, 1941-1947; The Manhattan Project: A Documentary Introduction to the Atomic Ages; Naton of Nations: A Narrative History of the American Republic; American Journey: The Quest for Liberty, The American Nation; and America.
 He is currently writing a book on the atomic bombing of Nagasaki.
 In 2008, Professor Stoff was honored by the Organization of American Historians by being named an OAH Distinguished Lecturer.

 More info on Dr. StoffDr.
 Stoff's Homepage

 Alexandra Wettlaufer, Associate Director; (on leave fall 2013)

 Professor, French and Italian